JessUVR/Dynamic-360-Portal/README.md

   <li>8th Wall Cloud Editor Studio</li>
   <li>Scripted in Javascript
   <li>AR represention with A-Frame
-  <li>Interfacing through SwiperJS
 </ul>

 <h2>The Results</h2>
-Ability to navigate through a list of items (3D Models) with information attached (2D Info Slides).
+Ability to display information in a new original and dynamic way.

 <h2>The Opportunity</h2>

-Give a more immersive, interactive, and enticing experience to customers to increase the buying desire.
+Give a more immersive, interactive, and enticing experience for people to learn and retain information in a more efficient way.